hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 None
 ```

 It's kind of wiggily.
-It's a relatively good fit on the big oscillation, since that looks like a polynomial, but it can't dampen the oscillations on the flat parts without a lot more terms.
+It's a relatively good fit on the big oscillation, since that part looks like a polynomial, but it can't dampen the oscillations on the flat parts without a lot more terms.

 Increasing the number of terms makes it look better: